On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

 \section{Problem Setup}

-In this section, we formalize our theoretical setting.
-We first define the compositional reasoning problem, then describe the minimalist transformer architecture and the policy gradient objective used to study RL training dynamics.
+In this section, we present the formal setup for our theoretical investigation.
+We first define the compositional reasoning task, and then describe a minimal transformer architecture as well as the policy gradient objective used to study RL training dynamics.

 \paragraph{Notation.} For functions $h,g$, write $h(x)=\Omega(g(x))$ (resp.\ $O(g(x))$) if there exist universal constants $C>0$ and $a$ such that $|h(x)|\ge C|g(x)|$ (resp.\ $\le C|g(x)|$) for all $x\ge a$; write $h(x)=\Theta(g(x))$ if both bounds hold.
 We write $h(x)=o(g(x))$ if $\lim_{x\to\infty}\frac{h(x)}{g(x)}=0$, and $h(x)=\omega(g(x))$ if $\lim_{x\to\infty}\frac{h(x)}{g(x)}=\infty$.
-Let $\1\{\cdot\}$ be the indicator and $[L]={1,\dots,L}$.
+Let $\1\{\cdot\}$ be the indicator and $[L]=\{1,\dots,L\}$.
 We use $\widetilde{O}$, $\widetilde{\Theta}$ and $\widetilde{\Omega}$ to suppress logarithmic factors, and use $\poly(d)$ and $\polylog(d)$ for polynomials in $d$ and $\log d$, respectively.